Skip to content

 • Not what personal inboxes are for — HubSpot documents personal email as the address unique to your user that you typically use with contacts — not a rotating pool of sequencer mailboxes (connect your personal email).

-For deliverability-strict teams, use the SEP unified inbox paths above instead.
-They preserve campaign identity without turning HubSpot into an inbox-management layer.
+For deliverability-strict teams that need ongoing secondary-address sends, use the SEP unified inbox paths above.
+For Smartlead and EmailBison teams that want a one-time campaign-mailbox handoff into the primary inbox, prefer a reply relay instead.
+Both preserve campaign identity without turning HubSpot into an inbox-management layer.

 Workflow routing is not send-address routing